10 Common Difference Between Single Mother And Single Father

 4. Acknowledge the challenges both genders face

-Single parents, regardless of gender, face a lot of issues.
-They have to, in other words, pick up the work of the other partner and do it all within the same time.
-Single dads have to manage their work and household chores.
-Single moms have to devote more time to outside work (if they are not working full-time) and manage the home.
-For example, it might seem that the dad can care for his child better if he earns more.
-But that is not always the case.
-Fathers may feel worried about how they will fill the mother’s shoes.
+Single parents have to pick up the work of the other partner and do it all within the same time.
+Single dads and moms have to devote equal time towards managing their work and home.
+They may have to put in extra effort to gain work-life balance, especially if they are unfamiliar with working or household duties.
+Some parents may also constantly push themselves into filling the shoes of the other parent in the child’s life.
+For example, fathers may feel worried about how they will fill the mother’s shoes.
 John Broadway, son of a single father, recalls how his dad was an amazing single parent and never let him feel the absence of a mother.
 He says, “Beyond the logistical and financial complications of being a single parent, my dad struggled with an aspect that I’m sure any single parent can identify with: how do I provide my children the emotional support/guidance that typically comes from a mother.
 My dad has often lamented how much this struggle weighed on him (i).”

 Apart from these, they have to explain to their children the absence of their other parent.
 If there has been a sticky divorce or a bitter fight for child custody, children are likely to be resentful of either parent.
 The parent has to take care of the children’s mental and physical health as well.
-In this case, single dads find it a bit easier as people tend to praise them for little things while single mothers are scrutinized at every point.
+In this case, single parents may find it a bit easier if people around them tend to praise them for little things rather than being scrutinized at every point.

 Frequently Asked Questions